kubermatic/kubeone/docs/manual-cluster-repair.md

 ## Remove the malfunctioning VM instance
-If the VM instance is not in the appropriate healthy state (i.e. underlying hardware issues), and/or is unresponsive (for myriad of reasons), it's often easier to replace it when trying to fix.
+If the VM instance is not in the appropriate healthy state (i.e. underlying hardware issues), and/or is unresponsive (for a myriad of reasons), it's often easier to replace it when trying to fix.
 So please go on and delete (in cloud console) the malfunctioning instance if there is still one in the running state.

 ## Remove the former etcd member from the known etcd peers
-Even when one etcd member is physically (and abruptly) removed, etcd ring still hopes it might come back online at later time.
+Even when one etcd member is physically (and abruptly) removed, etcd ring still hopes it might come back online at a later time.
 Unfortunately this is not our case and we need to let etcd ring know that dead etcd member is gone forever (i.e. remove dead etcd member from the known peers list).